aalto-trafficsense/regular-routes-devops/README.markdown

 1. Install [Chef Development Kit](https://downloads.getchef.com/chef-dk/):
 * For Mac OSX install from browser as instructed on the website.
-* For Debian / Ubuntu command line it is also possible to move to a folder where it is ok to download the installation file.
-The following commands may work, but please check the version number:
+* For Debian / Ubuntu also command line installation works.
+Please check the version number, when using the following:
 `curl -L -O https://opscode-omnibus-packages.s3.amazonaws.com/ubuntu/12.04/x86_64/chefdk_0.6.0-1_amd64.deb`
         `sudo dpkg -i chefdk_0.6.0-1_amd64.deb`
 1. Install git if not present